 About OKI Pulp & Paper Mills

 Asia Pulp & Paper (APP) is operating a paper and pulp mill in Ogan Komering Ilir (OKI) South Sumatra, Indonesia.
-The OKI mill is co-owned by APP subsidiaries Pindo Deli Pulp and Tjimi Kimia, each holding 47.58% of the shares, with the remaining shares being controlled by Muba Green Indonesia.
-The mill has a capacity of 2.8 millions tonnes per year.
-The project required a total investment of USD2.6 billion, of which USD1.8 billion is funded by the China Development Bank and the remaining USD800 million is funded by the shareholders.
+The OKI mill is co-owned by APP subsidiaries PT.
+Pindo Deli Pulp and Paper Mill, and PT.
+Tjiwi Kimia, each holding 47.58% of the shares, with the remaining shares being controlled by Muba Green Indonesia.
+The mill has a capacity of 2.8 million tonnes per year.
+The project required a total investment of USD 2.6 billion, of which USD 1.8 billion was provided by the China Development Bank and the remaining USD 800 million was provided by the shareholders.
 According to the Environmental Impact Assessment the new mill is to be supplied by the surrounding plantations, mainly PT.
-Bumi Mekar Hijau, Sebangun Bumi Andalas and PT.
-Bumi Andalas Permai.
+Bumi Mekar Hijau, PT.
+Sebangun Bumi Andalas, PT.
+Bumi Andalas Permai, PT.
+Rimba Hutani Mas, PT.
+Sumber Hijau Permai, PT.
+Tripupa Jaya and PT.
+Bumi Persada Permai.

 What must happen

-International banks and other financial institutions should refrain from providing funds or support for the construction of the OKI mill or for other production lines by APP, until the company transparently shares:
+International banks and other financial institutions should not provide any new finance and should halt current financing or support for the construction of the OKI mill or for other production lines by APP, until the company transparently shares:

 - written proof that it obtained Free, Prior and Informed Consent from affected communities;

 - credible figures proving without reasonable doubt that the company has enough wood fibre to feed all its plants for the coming years, worldwide, factoring in the potential risk of plantation area reduction given subsidence of peat soil;